confluentinc/getting-started-guides/go/README.md

 ![](../media/cc-create-key.png)

-Copy and paste the following configuration data into a file named `getting_started.properties`, substituting the API key and secret that you just created for the `sasl.username` and `sasl.password` values, respectively.
+Copy and paste the following configuration data into a file named `getting-started.properties`, substituting the API key and secret that you just created for the `sasl.username` and `sasl.password` values, respectively.
 Note that bootstrap server endpoint that you provided in the `Kafka Setup` step is used as the value corresponding to `bootstrap.servers`.